martintb/correlate/README.md

 * LAMMPS data file w/ AtomStyle Full (.lmpfull)
 * LAMMPS data file w/ AtomStyle Molecular (.lmpmolecular)
 * CHARMM/LAMMPS/HOOMD style DCD trajectory file (.dcd)

-## General Notes
-* Currently, the output file has several columns that correspond to different normalization of the output histogram.
-Only the column labeled according to you specified calculation may have any meaning i.e. use the rdf column for rdf calculations and the omega column for omega calculations.
-This is on the list of things to improve in future updates.

 ## Dependencies:
 ### Required: